- 14th century - 19th century (Creation)

 Taking photographs and scanning are allowed, for a fee.

 Language and script notes

 Croatian (Slavic language)

 Paper.
 The archival material is well preserved.

 Existence and location of copies

-The fonds has been completely transferred to microfilms, but the microfilms are not available to the users of State Archives in Dubrovnik.
+The fonds has been completely transferred to microfilms, but the microfilms are not available to the users of archives.